Morikawa, Rahm, McIlroy bring buzz to Brookline in US Open - WHIZ News

 They were examples that the U.S. Open being open to all doesn’t just stop with qualifying for the right to play the toughest test in golf.

-The weekend won’t include Phil Mickelson, hardly a surprise.
+The weekend won’t have Mickelson, hardly a surprise.
 He took a four-month hiatus over his inflammatory remarks about the PGA Tour and the Saudi-backed league he was promoting, wound up joining LIV Golf and returned to competition last week with poor results.

 The U.S. Open was a slightly stronger test and Mickelson was exposed, particularly on the greens, with rounds of 78-73 to miss the cut.
 His next stop is Oregon in two weeks for another LIV Golf event, 54 holes and no cut.